WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````

-1. In order to be able to work with table storage, we first need to have the table created.
+1. In order to be able to work with Table Storage, we first need to have the table created.
 Data tables should only be created once.
 Typically, you would do this during a provisioning step and rarely in application code.
-The **Application_Start** method in the **Global.asax** class is a recommended place for this initialization logic.
-To do so, open **Global.asax.cs** and add the following using directives.
+The **Application_Start** method in the **Global.asax** class is a recommended for this initialization logic.
+To complete the step, open **Global.asax.cs** and add the following using directives.

 	````C#
 	using Microsoft.WindowsAzure;